COMDIS 210 OBSERVATION & PARTICIPATION IN COMMUNICATIVE DISORDERS

 This course provides an introduction to the tasks and related competencies associated with clinical practice in speech-language pathology.
 Students will develop an understanding of treatment principles, procedures and programs used in clinical practice, and gain an understanding of the responsibilities and professional issues associated with the practice of speech-language pathology across work settings.
 By the end of the course the student will demonstrate knowledge of the scientific method, and treatment, management and communication skills used in the clinical and supervisory processes.

-Prereq: Communication Sciences and Disorders major or consent of instructor.
+Prereq: Communicative Disorders major or consent of instructor.

-This course provides an introduction to the process and sequence of normal speech and language development in children birth to school-age.
-Theories of language acquisition and the role of cognition, the environment, and caregivers are discussed.
-A language sample is analyzed and interpreted using knowledge gained in the class.
+In this course students will learn about the process and sequence of speech and language development in children from birth to school-age.
+Theories of language acquisition and the role of cognition, culture, context, and caregivers are discussed.
+Students will particpate in a community-based learning experience working with linguistically and culturally diverse preschool children.